 Readers, known in some Dioceses including our own as Licensed Lay Ministers, are the form of licensed lay ministry that people in this country are most likely to be familiar with.
-They exercise a varied ministry as teachers of faith, enablers of mission, and leaders in church and community.
+They exercise a ministry of preaching and teaching in a pastoral context.
 Reader/ LLM ministry is a nationally recognised ministry - people are discerned and trained in accordance with national guidelines and can be licensed to exercise their ministry anywhere in the country.
 Other forms of licensed lay ministry that you may come across are deaconesses, lay workers, evangelists and Church Army Officers.
-Some of these may be specifically licensed as lay chaplains to a particular context.